The Seasons in Childwall Woods and Fields

 May is the month when the grasses grow tall on the fields and the tree pollen gives way to the grass pollen.

 The Iris’s show off their beautiful yellow flowers now even though their pond has dried up in the afternoon sun.
-The fields become green and teeming with tiny specks of wildflowers.
+The fields become green and teeming with specks of wildflowers.

 The warmth of early May on the damp dead tree trunk is perfect for this beautiful fungi to bloom.
-Breaking down the deadwood and returning it back to the soil.
+Breaking down the deadwood and returning it to the soil.